sudo-self/Rpi-shairport-sync/TROUBLESHOOTING.md

 ### AAC Decoder Issues (AirPlay 2 only)

 To play AirPlay 2 Buffered Audio streams, Shairport Sync needs an AAC decoder capable of decoding Floating Planar -- `fltp` -- AAC material.
 Unfortunately, not all systems have such a decoder.
-The idea here is to use the `ffmpeg` app to list AAC decoders and to check that the default AAC decoder has `fplp` capability.
+The idea here is to use the [`ffmpeg`](https://www.ffmpeg.org) app, which may already be installed in your system, to list AAC decoders and to check that the default AAC decoder has `fplp` capability.
 Here is an example of where the AAC decoder _can_ decode `fltp` material.
 The system is a Raspberry Pi running 64-bit Raspberry Pi OS Lite 11 (Bullseye):
 ```
 $ ffmpeg -decoders | grep -i aac